basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 to favor fast read performance.
 By setting R to 1, only one of N replicas will need to be returned to complete a read operation, yielding lower read latency than an R value equal to the number of replicas (i.e. R=N).
-This is ideal for advertising traffic which is primarily serving reads.
+This is ideal for advertising traffic, which primarily involves serving reads.

 #### Community Examples